Q: What is Amazon Connect?

 Q: How do agents interact with Amazon Connect?

-Agents use the Contact Control Panel (CCP) to interact with customers, such as answering calls, palcing calls, or setting their status.
+Agents use the Contact Control Panel (CCP) to interact with customers, such as answering calls, placing calls, or setting their status.
 For agent voice communications, Amazon Connect includes a web-based softphone for incoming and outgoing telephony, or agents can use a traditional telephone service using the PSTN.

 Q: Does the softphone offer reliable, high quality voice communications?